-Many more experimental tests and implementations were reported in addition to the above mentioned milestones.
-It is often hard to compare different realizations because of the unmatching security assumptions (types of attacks, finite-size vs asymptotic analysis).
-Practical CV-QKD is still in the process of development toward higher key rates for the full-scale implementations in the most general security scenarios and over long-distance channels.
-In the next subsections we discuss the main state-of-the-art techniques and methods used in the practical realizations of CV-QKD.
+Many more experimental tests and implementations were reported in addition to the aforementioned milestones.
+It is often difficult to compare different realizations because of the nonmatching security assumptions (types of attacks, finite-size versus asymptotic analysis, etc.).
+Practical CV QKD is still in the process of development toward higher key rates for the full-scale implementations in the most general security scenarios and over long-distance channels.
+In the following subsections we discuss the main state-of-the-art techniques and methods used in the practical realizations of CV QKD.